zenith-parsec/melontype/README.md

 # melontype
-melontype is an open source meltybrain library, collaboratively written with ChatGPT
+## melontype is an open source meltybrain library, collaboratively written with ChatGPT
+(see _Transcript of the coding session_ section for details.)

 * THIS IS NOT PRODUCTION QUALITY CODE
   * it has worked in testing